joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

   placement: auto
 )<table:shape:example1>

 To compare the formula cells in the computed columns, this thesis introduces the _shape_ of a formula.
-The _shape_ is the shape of the relative dependencies of the cell.
+The _shape_ is the relative position of the dependencies of the cell.
 With the shape of a cell, we can easily check if a cell has the same relative dependencies as other cells in the same column.
 For instance, the computed column in @table:shape:example1 has two cells with different shapes, since the relative dependencies are different: The `C4` cell misses the extra `+ A3` at the end.

 [Insert representation of the table here (we really need an upgraded spreadsheet package)]

 If all checks pass, the table will be converted to an actual table.
 The table will be converted into a range of selections.
-These selections represent a range on the worksheet and act as helper datastructures.
+These selections represent a range on the worksheet and act as helper data structures.
 We essentially 'mark' an area in the spreadsheet and say that area is the title, header, columns, or footer.
 It results in the _Table_ structure that is added to the workbook.

 ==== Chain
 The chain-table as described in @subsec:structures:chain can also be detected according to its characteristics.
 The chain table looks a lot like a normal table but has the changed restriction that it allows for recursive columns, where the dependencies of the cells in that column may be from another row.